seanlmckenzie/atlas/README.md

 We will first create the opening scene of the Tandem Atlas animated opening for the console.
-Next we will create the console's hub in which people can edit there pictures, music, avatars, games, friends, etc. all within the scene of Tandem Atlas Inc.
+Next we will create the console's hub in which people can edit there pictures, music, avatars, games, friends, etc. all within the scene of Atlas Inc.

-Tandem Atlas Inc.
+Atlas Inc.

-Tandem Atlas
+Atlas